-Standard Costing is a cost accounting technique, which helps to measure the performance of material, labour & overhead and report the variances, to take corrective actions.
-The variances are being analysed in detail and reported by comparing the actual costs with the standard cost for actual output along with determining the reasons for the same.
-There are two types of variances i.e. favourable (actual cost is less than the standard cost) and adverse (actual costs exceed standard costs).
+Standard Costing is a cost accounting technique, which helps to measure the performance of material, labor & overhead and report the variances, to take corrective actions.
+The variances are being analyzed in detail and reported by comparing the actual costs with the standard cost for actual output along with determining the reasons for the same.
+There are two types of variances i.e. favorable (actual cost is less than the standard cost) and adverse (actual costs exceed standard costs).

 The following steps are taken, in the process of Standard Costing:

 - Fixing Standards